Memory in cyclically crumpled sheets

-In the case of athermal granular systems, logarithmic relaxation of observables such as density can occur upon application of thousands of vibration cycles~\cite{Nowak1998}.
-It has been also shown that reversible motion and relaxation to limit cycle can be observed in cyclically sheared colloidal suspensions and amorphous solids that show irreversible motion above a critical amount of deformation~\cite{Pine2005,Regev2013}.
-In the case of a pre-crumpled sheet under repeated loading and unloading, hysteresis and an approach to a limit cycle have been observed when the loading is below the threshold required to create additional crumples~\cite{Shohat_2022}.
+In athermal granular systems, reversible motion and relaxation to limit cycle can be observed in cyclically sheared colloidal suspensions and amorphous solids that show irreversible motion above a critical amount of deformation~\cite{Pine2005,Regev2013}.
+Hysteresis and an approach to a limit cycle have been observed in pre-crumpled sheets when repeated loading cycles are below the threshold required to create additional crumples~\cite{Shohat_2022}.
 But, even a pre-creased ordered origami can snap between different deployed structures because of their multistability~\cite{Jules2022,Xia2022,Dunne2022}.
-Furthermore, even single folds in elastoplastic sheets can age~\cite{Thiria2011,Jules2022} impacting their compaction properties~\cite{Tallinen2009,Habibi2017}.
+Furthermore, folds in elastoplastic sheets can age~\cite{Thiria2011,Jules2022} impacting their compaction properties~\cite{Tallinen2009,Habibi2017}.
 Thus, the evolution of the crumpled structure of a sheet subject to large number of repeated loading and unloading cycles of varying strength, remains unclear.